emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 - All our code is open source on [GitHub](https://github.com/near).
 - For documentation feedback please file [issues](https://github.com/near/docs/issues) on our docs repo or submit a [pull request](https://github.com/near/docs/pulls) with your edits.

-`near-api-js` is a JavaScript/TypeScript library for development of DApps on the Axion platform that can be used from any client or server-side JavaScript environment.
+`near-api-js` is a JavaScript/TypeScript library for development of DApps on the Fermi platform that can be used from any client or server-side JavaScript environment.

-The Axion platform is a sharded, developer-friendly, proof-of-stake public blockchain, built by a world-class team that has built some of the world's only sharded databases at scale.
+The Fermi platform is a sharded, developer-friendly, proof-of-stake public blockchain, built by a world-class team that has built some of the world's only sharded databases at scale.

 With `near-api-js`, we invite JavaScript developers to dive right in to writing, testing and deploying scalable decentralized applications in minutes on the most developer-friendly blockchain.
 It's truly the blockchain for builders.

 ## Overview {#overview}

-For context, it's worth knowing that the core Axion platform API is a [JSON-RPC interface](/docs/api/rpc).
+For context, it's worth knowing that the core Fermi platform API is a [JSON-RPC interface](/docs/api/rpc).

-`near-api-js` wraps this RPC interface with convenience functions and exposes Axion primitives as first class JavaScript objects.
+`near-api-js` wraps this RPC interface with convenience functions and exposes Fermi primitives as first class JavaScript objects.

-We use `near-api-js` internally in tools like [Axion CLI](https://github.com/near/near-cli) and [Axion wallet](https://wallet.testnet.near.org/).
+We use `near-api-js` internally in tools like [Fermi CLI](https://github.com/near/near-cli) and [Fermi wallet](https://wallet.testnet.near.org/).

-You will use `near-api-js` as your primary interface with the Axion platform anytime you are writing JavaScript (client or server-side).
+You will use `near-api-js` as your primary interface with the Fermi platform anytime you are writing JavaScript (client or server-side).

 ### Features {#features}